TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 19/Acts 19.31.md

 ---

-And certain also of the Asiarchs, being his friends, sent unto him and besought him not to adventure himself into the theatre.
+Certain also of the Asiarchs, being his friends, sent to him and begged him not to venture into the theater.